-Interaction between salinity and rootstocks was also showed significant variation (Table 3).
+Interaction between salinity and rootstocks also showed significant variation (Table 3).
 Manganese accumulation in leaf and root tissues increased with increasing level of NaCl concentration in all rootstocks.
-Moovandan had 116.22% higher Mn2+ accumulation in leaf tissue and Bappakai had 82.71% higher Mn2+accumulation in root tissues as compared to respective controls at higher salinity level whereas minimum increase in leaf and root Mn2+ was found in Olour (103.47% and 79.62% higher than respective controls).
+Moovandan had 116.22% higher Mn2+ accumulation in leaf tissue, and Bappakai had 82.71% higher Mn2+accumulation in root tissues as compared to respective controls at higher salinity level, whereas minimum increase in leaf and root Mn2+ was found in Olour (103.47% and 79.62% higher than respective controls).

-Furthermore, it reveals from the data that interaction between NaCl stress and rootstocks affected leaf and root copper content significantly (Table 3).
-Copper accumulation in leaf and root tissues increased with increasing level of NaCl concentration in all rootstocks.
-Bappakai had increased leaf copper content maximum by 43.68% while Olour root copper increased by 65.84% as compared to respective controls at higher salinity level.
-The minimum increase of copper content in leaf and root tissues was estimated in Chandrakaran (15.77% and 33.39% higher than respective control).
-However, at moderate salinity level maximum increase in copper content was recorded in leaf tissues of Nekkare (34.42%) and root tissues of Bappakai (50.15%) than respective controls whereas minimum increase recorded in leaf tissues of Chandrakaran (10.12%) and root tissues of Kurukkan (26.05%).
-At lower salinity level, minimum increase of leaf and root copper was also found in Chandrakaran.
+Furthermore, it reveals from the data that the interaction between NaCl stress and rootstocks affected leaf and root copper content significantly (Table 3).
+Copper accumulation in leaf and root tissues increased with increasing levels of NaCl concentration in all rootstocks.
+Bappakai had increased leaf copper content by 43.68% while Olour root copper increased by 65.84% as compared to respective controls at higher salinity levels.
+The minimum increase of copper content in leaf and root tissues was estimated in Chandrakaran (15.77% and 33.39% higher than the respective controls).
+However, at a moderate salinity level, maximum increase in copper content was recorded in leaf tissues of Nekkare (34.42%) and root tissues of Bappakai (50.15%) than respective controls, whereas minimum increase was recorded in leaf tissues of Chandrakaran (10.12%) and root tissues of Kurukkan (26.05%).
+At a lower salinity level, a minimum increase of leaf and root copper was also found in Chandrakaran.

 4. Discussion

-Leaf and root tissues K+ content decreased with increasing level of NaCl concentration in all rootstocks.
-In comparison to respective control, maximum reduction in leaf and root K+ content was recorded in Chandrakaran when seedlings were treated with 150 mM NaCl and minimum reduction was recorded in Olour rootstock.
+Leaf and root tissues' K+ content decreased with increasing level of NaCl concentration in all rootstocks.
+In comparison to the respective control, maximum reduction in leaf and root K+ content was recorded in Chandrakaran when seedlings were treated with 150 mM NaCl, and minimum reduction was recorded in Olour rootstock.
 These outcomes suggest that there was a competition between Na+ and K+ regarding their uptake.
 The reduction in K uptake caused by Na is a well-known competitive process in plant roots (Cerda et al., 1995 ).
 Similar findings were reported in soybean cultivars (Li et al., 2006) and canola cultivars (Bandeh-Hagh et al., 2008).
 It is well documented that a greater degree of salt tolerance in plants is associated with a more efficient system for the selective uptake of K+ over Na+ (Ashraf and O’Leary, 1996).
-In our study higher leaf K+ content was recorded in Olour at each salt concentration as compared to other rootstocks suggest selective uptake mechanism may exist in Olour.
+In our study, higher leaf K+ content was recorded in Olour at each salt concentration as compared to other rootstocks, suggest selective uptake mechanism may exist in Olour.

-Calcium accumulation in leaf and root tissues decreased in all rootstocks with increasing concentrations of NaCl resulting lower Ca+2/Na+ in stressed plants.
-Maximum reduction was found in Chandrakaran followed by Bappakai at higher salinity level.
-However, the minimum reduction at higher salinity level was recorded in Olour.
-In the salinized treatment, the Ca2+ concentration was recorded higher in the root compared with the leaf.
+Calcium accumulation in leaf and root tissues decreased in all rootstocks with increasing concentrations of NaCl, resulting in lower Ca+2/Na+ in stressed plants.
+Maximum reduction was found in Chandrakaran, followed by Bappakai, at a higher salinity level.
+However, the minimum reduction at a higher salinity level was recorded in Olour.
+In the salinized treatment, the Ca2+ concentration was recorded as higher in the root compared with the leaf.
 Calcium has been shown to ameliorate the adverse effects of salinity on plants (Amador et al., 2007).
-Calcium is well known to have regulatory roles in metabolism and sodium ions may compete with calcium ions for membrane binding sites.
+Calcium is well known to have regulatory roles in metabolism, and sodium ions may compete with calcium ions for membrane binding sites.
 Therefore, it has been suggested that high calcium levels can protect the cell membrane from the adverse effects of salinity.
 The effect of salinity on the nutrient composition of plant tissues, especially the concentration of calcium (Ca2+) and potassium (K+), has been extensively investigated, and several researchers have confirmed that the detrimental effects of salinity on plant growth may occur through an ionic imbalance, particularly of Ca2+ and K+ (Kusvuran et al., 2007 and Patel et al., 2024).